-In Implicit type conversion, the python interpreter itself convert the type of variable without the user consent.
+In Implicit type conversion, the python interpreter itself converts the type of variable without the user’s consent.

 >>> 9+9.0 18.0

-In Explicit type conversion, user or developer can explicitly change the data type of the variable by using the functions int(), float() and complex().
-Even using these function we can convert string to number only if that string contains only digits.
+In Explicit type conversion, the user or developer can explicitly change the data type of the variable by using the functions int(), float(), and complex().
+Even using these functions we can convert string to number only if that string contains only digits.